Pathan-Rehman/PathanRehman_RISC-V-SoC-Tapeout-Program_VSD_Week_6/Day_1/README.md

 - Default value set by OpenLane.
 - Value in `config.tcl` (design-specific).
-- Direct commands within the session (highest priority).
+- Direct cmds.log within the session (highest priority).

 For example, if `config.tcl` specifies: